 Avital Barak is a scholar of movement and performance, an art curator and a PhD candidate at Tel Aviv University’s School of Cultural Studies.
 Her research focuses on the varieties of resistance visible in manifestations of movement in the public space.

-I’m interested in different perspectives on movement and performance and different variations of resistance: in art, in theory and as political action.
-The medium changes every time, but the motivation is similar, exposing these gestures, learning from them and transforming them into action in the world.
+I’m interested in different perspectives on movement and performance and different variations of resistance: in art, in theory, and as political action.
+The medium changes every time, but the motivation is similar, exposing these gestures, learning from them, and transforming them into action in the world.